Statistics at a Glance

 What Are the Recent Trends in Rates of New Cancer Cases?

-Between 2015 and 2019, the overall age-adjusted rate of new cancers remained stable among men and remained stable among women.
+Between 2017 and 2021, the overall age-adjusted rate of new cancers remained stable among men and remained stable among women.
 During this period, eight of the 19 most common cancers in men and nine of the 21 most common cancers in women showed statistically significant decreases in new cases.
-For men, lung and bronchus cancer showed the greatest decrease.
-For women, ovarian cancer showed the greatest decrease.
+For both men and women, lung and bronchus cancer showed the greatest decrease.

 Trends In New Cases